-Finance and News Categories Performed Well as Automotive and Family & Lifestyle Categories Showed Slight Decreases
+Finance and Family & Lifestyle Categories Showed Slight Decreases

 TARRYTOWN, NY, March 12, 2013 – SQAD, the largest independent source in the US for TV, radio and digital cost analysis, today announced the results of its 2012 WebCosts Display CPM Review.
 The full review, which is provided to WebCosts subscribers, found that the 2012 Composite Group Index Average CPM year-after-year average showed a slight increase in 2012 over 2011, up fourteen cents to $11.76, representing a 1% increase.
 The Three Portal Index (comprised of AOL Media Network, MSN/Windows Live/Bing and Yahoo!) reached a seven-quarter high after a surge in CPM rates in the fourth quarter.